EVNdevs/EVN-arduino/docs/actuators/evncontinuousservo.rst

 For positional control with the Fixed Servo Standard Peirpherals, look at `EVNServo`_.

-.. note:: Each instance of ``EVNContinuousServo`` (4 max) consumes 1 of the RP2040's 8 PIO state machines, so keep this in mind if you are using PIO for your own purposes.
+.. note:: Each instance of EVNContinuousServo (4 max) consumes 1 of the RP2040's 8 PIO state machines, so keep this in mind if you are using PIO for your own purposes.

+.. note:: EVNContinuousServo consumes some of the RP2040's spinlock peripherals.
+See this `page`_ for more info.

+.. _page: ../getting-started/hardware-overview.html

 .. _EVNServo: evnservo.html
 .. _EVNAlpha: ../evnalpha.html